m3g/xlff/Rosetta/README.md

 Although ETABLE func is a default Rosetta's scoring function, it needs to be enabled.
 To do so, two files need to be modified.

-1) Go do the scoring fuctions directory
+1) Go to the scoring fuctions directory

 > $ cd ~rosetta_path/main/source/src/core/scoring/func/